jdoleary/Spellmasons/TasksCurrent.md

 # Todo

+- bug: swap can still cause player to move more than once
 - bug: When last player dies and there are no NPCs it enters infinite loop

   - bug: checkForEndOfLevel has infinite loop